MariyaShusharina/MariyaShusharina/README.md

 My name is Mariya and I'm Web Developress.

-- 🔭 I’m currently working on 🐎 web computer game.
+- 🔭 I’m currently working on Course projects.
 - 🤝 I’m looking to collaborate on Vanilla JavaScript projects.
 - 🌈 I'm planning to develop a user-oriented social network with as less dependencies as possible.
 - 🌌 I aspire to build my own wide-scale technological ecosystem in the future.